Modeling the Effects of Multiple Myeloma on Kidney Function: Introduction

 The activation of NF-$\kappa$ B and MAPk initiates the production of several different types of cytokines and growth factors by the proximal tubule cells: IL-6, CCL2, IL-8 and TGF-$\beta$.
 IL-6 is secreted by T-cells and macrophages to stimulate immune response, and acts as a proinflammatory cytokine.
 IL-8 is produced by macrophages and epithelial cells.
 CCL2 recruits memory T-cells and dendritic cells to inflammation sites.
 TGF-$\beta$ is a protein that controls cell growth, apoptosis and proliferation.
 These cytokines and growth factors initiate proinflammatory and fibrotic pathways, and initiate Epithelial-Mesenchymal Transition (EMT), type 2.
-During EMT (type 2), polarized epithelial cells (such as those that line the kidney tubules, in our case, proximal tubule cells) change to assume mesenchymal cell characteristics.
-This allows these cells increased migratory ability (to migrate to an infection site), increased resistance to apoptosis, and increased production of ECM material.
+During EMT type 2, polarized epithelial cells (such as those that line the kidney tubules, in our case, proximal tubule cells) change to assume mesenchymal cell characteristics.
+This allows these cells increased migratory ability to migrate to an infection site, increased resistance to apoptosis, and increased production of ECM material.
 This all plays a part in renal interstitial fibrosis, the sustained inflammation in proximal tubule epithelial cells.
-Fibrosis causes a disruption in the normal genesis and breakdown cycle of ECM, which leads to excessive ECM accumulation \cite{Liu2004}.
-Eventually, scar tissue replaces ECM accumulation, and causes loss of function of PTCs.
+Fibrosis causes a disruption in the normal genesis and breakdown cycle of ECM, which leads to excessive ECM accumulation.\cite{Liu2004} Eventually, scar tissue replaces ECM accumulation, and causes loss of function of PTCs.
 Ultimately, end-stage renal failure can develop.

 In the secondary situation in our flowchart, non-endocytosed free light chains precipitate, forming solids called tubular casts within the kidney tubules.
 These casts are formed by the reaction of Ig light chains with Tamm-Horsfall protein.
-The casts partially or totally block the kidney tubules, which increases intraluminal pressure, reduces GFR (the sum of filtration rates of functioning nephrons), blood flow, and tubular clearance of the light chains, which increases serum light chain levels (an un-ending cycle).
+The casts partially or totally block the kidney tubules, which increases intraluminal pressure, reduces glomerular filtration rate (GFR), blood flow, and tubular clearance of the light chains, which increases serum light chain levels, resulting in a never-ending cycle.
 Unless the casts are removed, the result is permanent nephron loss.